Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Conclusion

 Observing asteroids with CMB survey data expands the breadth of two separate fields of astronomy.
 CMB survey scientists can now include asteroid science as part of their data analysis, and they have more scientific use for their historic data.
 They may perform more focused studies of asteroids in the future, potentially including near-Earth asteroids that pass through survey fields.
 Meanwhile, asteroid scientists now have access to more data on the thermal emission of asteroids.
 They can make use of measurements in mm wavelengths made using CMB experiments, especially as the instantaneous sensitivity of CMB cameras improves and allows more precise time-domain astronomy.

 Our measurements in mm wavelengths come at an important time for asteroid scientists, when studies like \citet{keihm13} suggest a paradigm shift in the understanding of asteroid regolith temperatures.
 We measured the flux from (324) Bamberga to moderate significance at 3.2~mm and high significance at 2.0~mm and found flux densities consistent with model predictions.
 We measured the flux from (13) Egeria to high significance at 2.0~mm, and we used the lack of a detection at 3.2~mm to place limits on its brightness temperature and effective emissivity at this wavelength.
 We measured the flux from (22) Kalliope to moderate significance at 2.0~mm and showed a significant decrease in mm flux at 3.2~mm compared to 2.0~mm, consistent with previous studies of other large MBAs suggesting a decrease in flux at longer wavelengths.
-(22) Kalliope, a metallic asteroid, has lower effective emissivity compared to (324) Bamberga and (13) Egeria, both nonmetallic asteroids; this is expected because metallic asteroids often have higher thermal inertias.
 Our measurements will help place limits on the thermal properties and composition of these asteroids' regoliths.

-With historic and future data, we expect to observe 29 total asteroids, including very precise measurements of (2) Pallas and (344) Desiderata; multiple measurements of (31) Euphrosyne, (705) Erminia, and (772) Tanete; and measurements of (617) Patroclus, a target of NASA's \textit{Lucy} mission \citep{levison21}.
+With historic and future data, we expect to observe 34 total asteroids, including very precise measurements of (2) Pallas and (344) Desiderata; multiple measurements of (31) Euphrosyne, (154) Bertha, (326) Tamara, (705) Erminia, and (772) Tanete; and measurements of (617) Patroclus, a target of NASA's \textit{Lucy} mission \citep{levison21}.